skylarkcob/hocwp-theme/hocwp/readme.txt

 * 13/05/2025: Fix ajax loading not hide when cancel confirm or cancel file dialog.
 * 13/05/2025: Update jQuery selector not using theme option prefix.
 * 04/08/2025: Fix and update some functions after Spa theme.
+* 06/09/2025: Make a database backup before block or unblock license.

 = 7.0.8 =
 * 16/12/2024: Change all PHP function name to snake_case.
 Change Javascript function to PascalCase and variable to camelCase.